zhengying-liu/info232/TP2/README.md

 git fetch upstream master
 git checkout upstream/master TP2
 ```
 and you'll find a new folder `TP2` in your directory, which contains the materials we need for today.

-**To Go Further:** what the three command lines above do is
-1. Add the repo `zhengying-liu/info232` as a *remote* named `upstream`.
-To see the effect of the first command line, you can run `git remote -v` and normally you'll find two remotes: `origin` and `upstream`.
-The remote `origin` is automatically created when you did `git clone <your-own-GitHub-repo>` last week.
-And `upstream` is the remote we add this week.
-For the rest of the course, we'll use this remote to fetch new materials each week;
-2. Fetch commits made in the branch `master` of the remote `upstream`.
-You'll see no explicit changes since the changes are made in the hidden local directory `.git/`, which is the local repo on your computer;
-3. Overwrite the (non-existing) directory `TP2/` in the working directory (`~/projects/info232/` on your computer) by replacing with the contents in `upstream/master` (which is in the GitHub repo `zhengying-liu/info232`).
+If you are curious about what this actually does, see Appendix A.

 ## Step 2: Launch Jupyter Notebook and Answer Questions of This TP
 *(This step is the **main part** of this TP, just as last week)*